gdsbook/book/notebooks/10_clustering_and_regionalization.md

 plt.show()
 ```

-Many visual patterns jump out from the maps, revealing both commonalities as
+Several visual patterns jump out from the maps, revealing both commonalities as
 well as differences across the spatial distributions of the individual variables.
 Several variables tend to increase in value from the east to the west
 (`pct_rented`, `median_house_value`, `median_no_rooms`, and `tt_work`) while others
 have a spatial trend in the opposite direction (`pct_white`, `pct_hh_female`,
 `pct_bachelor`, `median_age`).
+This will help show the strengths of clustering;
-This is actually desirable; when variables have
+when variables have
-different spatial distributions, each variable to contributes distinct
+different spatial distributions, each variable contributes distinct
 information to the profiles of each cluster.
 However, if all variables display very similar
 spatial patterns, the amount of useful information across the maps is
 actually smaller than it appears, so cluster profiles may be much less useful as well.